 We’ve presented the facts you need, including current rates, who to speak to, and whether or not a local warrior can carry you from the seaplane to the shore.
 (You’re gonna have to keep reading to find that out.)

 NECKER ISLAND, British Virgin Islands

 Hurricane Irma, as you doubtless know, destroyed much of Necker Island.
-It’s expected to be repaired and rebuilt as needed, and made available to rent again.
+It has been repaired and rebuilt and made available to rent again.

 Let’s start with the Big Daddy of private islands you can rent, publicized in extremis recently with the cuddly Branson/Obama bromance, and then, more darkly, as Branson rode out Irma in the property’s bunker/wine cellar.

 “Vegas rules apply” on 74-acre Necker Island in the British Virgin Islands, so you have carte blanche to live out fantasies of tropical debauchery.
 Necker has been happy to facilitate these.

 Once this re-opens, book this one for your blowout birthday or if you’re shooting a sexy, beachy music video.
 What’s the point of “What happens on Necker, stays on Necker” if you’re just going to lounge around?
 Which, by the way, is an option that doesn’t suck either.